Megadeth Amp Settings – Sound Just Like Dave Mustaine!

 The G1 FOUR is a great multi-effects pedal, while the G3Xn is a full-featured version that can even work as an entire pedalboard.

-Dave Mustaine’s tone and choice of gear are some of the more straightforward among metal guitarists.
+Dave Mustaine’s tone and choice of gear has been some of the more straightforward among metal guitarists.
 He is proof that you don’t need much more than a powerful amp and decent guitar to sound great and shred hard.

 Avatar photo